Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

 \subsection{Assets' Degradation Can Propagate}

-When an asset is degraded, it is likely to influence the value of other assets that depend on the degraded asset.
-Therefore, the connected asset can cause the depending assets to degrade.
+When an asset is degraded, it is likely to influence the value of other dependent assets.
 We refer to this relation as ``propagation'' of asset degradation.
 It is important to note that degradation is different from interest.
-Interest is the term used in the TD metaphor defined as ``the additional cost of the developing new software depending on not-quite-right code.~\cite{Avgeriou2016}'' Interest is the inflation of the initial cost of repayment (principal) on one asset, while the propagation of degradation is the impact on other assets caused by a degraded asset.
+Interest is the term used in the TD metaphor defined as ``the additional cost of the developing new software depending on not-quite-right code ~\cite{Avgeriou2016}.''
+Interest is the inflation of the initial cost of repayment (principal) for one asset.
+At the same time, the propagation of degradation is the impact on other assets caused by a degraded asset.

-An example can be, for example, the propagation of the degradation of the test base when for example, we deprecate \textit{dead~\footnote{We use here the concept of dead code to refer to versions of functions or services that are never used in the final product or by client applications.}} versions of functions or services \cite{Sundelin2020}.
-We can be tempted of deprecating these dead versions instead of removing them since they are never used.
-The rationale behind that decision is that deprecation will prevent developers from reusing them, provided that nowadays, almost every development environment (IDE) will show deprecation information to developers.
-This saves us the cost of actually removing the code \textit{``just in case''}.
-However, these functions are still tested, and the test cases of the dead, deprecated functions or services can be reused as well in other tests, or even the deprecated functions or services can be called directly from integration or system tests to create the mock-up data or the required system state.
+An example can be the propagation of the degradation of the test base when we deprecate \textit{dead~\footnote{We use here the concept of dead code to refer to versions of functions or services that are never used in the final product or by client applications.}} versions of functions or services~\cite{Sundelin2020}.
+We can be tempted to deprecate these dead versions instead of removing them since they are never used.
+The rationale behind that decision is that deprecation will prevent developers from reusing them, provided that nowadays almost every development environment (IDE) will show deprecation information to developers.
+This might save us the cost of actually removing the code.
+However, these functions are still tested, and the test cases of the \textit{dead}, deprecated functions or services can be reused as well in other tests, or even the deprecated functions or services can be called directly from integration or system tests to create the mock-up data or the required system state.
 In those cases, the deprecation information might not be visible for testers since sometimes the integration tests are using XML or other structured formats not supported by IDEs.
 Testers might continue reusing old, dead, deprecated versions of a function or service for some time, degrading the quality of the test base as a result of a coding design decision.